 - Possible courses for the next semester

-- Registration blocks that will delay their ability to register on time
+- Registration blocks that will delay course registration

 - Mid-semester grades

 Letters and Sciences advisors will introduce students to resources within the department and all across campus to help them narrow down a major that works best for them.
-Students have until they reach 60 academic credits to declare a degree-granting major and leave Letters and Sciences.
+Students have until they reach 60 academic credits (excluding AP/IB credits) to declare a degree-granting major and transition out of Letters and Sciences.
 Students that are applying to one of the competitive Limited Enrollment Programs are strongly encouraged to declare an alternate major during the application process.
-Continue to the next section to begin your journey here at Maryland.

-If you have not already done so, your first step is to confirm your enrollment and pay your nonrefundable enrollment deposit.
+If you have not already done so, your first step to accepting admission to the University of Maryland is to confirm your enrollment and pay your nonrefundable enrollment deposit.
 View your admission decision letter for directions on how to confirm your enrollment.
 Once this is done you can proceed to the following: